wereliang/raft/README.md

 # Descption
-This project implement raft by golang.
-It just for study and not for production, it just implement election and append log now.
+This project implement raft simply by golang.
+It just for study and not for production, just implement election and append log now.
 It will be improved in some time.

 # Build and run example